ADHD Reference

 Relationship with Logan:

-Charlie and Logan's AuDHD presentations are complementary: - Logan provides structure, Charlie provides spontaneity - Logan's rigidity is softened by Charlie's chaos - Charlie's executive function gaps are filled by Logan's systems - Logan's emotional alexithymia is balanced by Charlie's emotional expressiveness - They create mutual scaffolding that allows both to function better than either would alone
+Charlie’s AuDHD presentation and Logan’s autistic presentation are complementary: - Logan provides structure, Charlie provides spontaneity - Logan’s rigidity is softened by Charlie’s chaos - Charlie’s executive function gaps are filled by Logan’s systems - Logan’s emotional alexithymia is balanced by Charlie’s emotional expressiveness - They create mutual scaffolding that allows both to function better than either would alone

 General ADHD Resources: - CHADD (Children and Adults with ADHD) - Largest ADHD organization in US - ADDitude Magazine - ADHD-focused magazine and website - How to ADHD (YouTube channel by Jessica McCabe) - Neurodivergent-led education